Playfloor/notes/latex-sucks.md

 While I can't contest that LaTeX is amazing, I can't also stay silent and pretend it doesn't suck.
-There is just nothing better and academics dislike change, maybe if designers were forced to use it we would have something better (or not, the CSS frameworks also don't seem to be very practical).
+There is just nothing better and academics dislike change, maybe if designers were forced to use it we would have something better.

 I think we ought to learn our lessons and move on, instead of building a new LaTeX version and perpetuate the suffering of millions of users,